Patches of Nonlinearity: Instruction Vectors in Large Language Models: Localizing Instruction Representations

 To confirm whether or not our task clusters are linearly separable in general, we train a simple linear probe on a portion of the representations and attempt to predict the task cluster given a test sample.
 We find that our linear probe has high accuracy for all task clusters (98\%$<$).
 This implies that the instruction vectors do form linearly separable clusters, but potentially at a high dimension that was not captured by our dimensionality reduction method.
+Furthermore, the fact that this separation is present in both base and post-trained checkpoints implies that post-training does not newly introduce this geometric property: Base models also distinguish between instructions of different tasks.